 - 1. When arranging equipment at the front desk, what factors should be considered? - 2.
 Why is the position of the front desk in a hotel lobby important? - 3.
 Describe the evolving role of computers in the hotel industry. - 4.
 Explain in your own words what a property management system is.
-How does a property management system help provide hospitality to guests? - 5.
-Why should a needs analysis be performed before computers and software are purchased?
+How does a property management system help to provide hospitality to a guest? - 5.
+Why should a needs analysis be performed before computers are purchased?
 What are the components of a needs analysis? - 6.
 Why are computer software considerations more important than computer hardware considerations? - 7.
-If you are employed at a hotel that uses a property management system, which of the software options described in the text do you use?
-Explain the advantages of these modules.

-- 8. If you are employed in a hotel with a property management system, discuss computer hardware descriptions with your front office manager.
-What equipment does your manager find most valuable?
+If you are employed at a hotel that uses a property management system, which of the software options listed in the text do you use?
+Explain the advantages of these modules. - 8.
+If you are employed in a hotel with a property management system, discuss computer hardware descriptions with your front office manager.
+What does your manager find most valuable?
 Why? - 9.
 Why is interfacing important in a property management system?
 What are some examples of interfacing? - 10.
 What is ergonomics?
 How does the ergonomics of computer terminals affect the front office staff? - 11.
-How would you go about verifying vendor claims when considering the purchase of a property management system? - 12.
-How does a well-developed installation plan for a property management system assist hotel management? - 13.
+How would you go about verifying vendor claims when considering the purchase of a property management system?

+- 12. How does a well-developed installation plan for a property management system assist hotel management? - 13.
 Why should management be sure employees are properly trained to use a property management system? - 14.
-If the power goes out in a 200-room lodging property for four hours, how would you preserve the data in the property management system? - 15.
+If the power goes out in a 200-room lodging property for four hours, how would you preserve the data in a property management system? - 15.
 If you are employed in a hotel, ask your front office manager if there is a maintenance agreement for the property management system.
 What items are covered?
 How well has the computer company stood behind the agreement? - 16.
-Discuss the purchase versus lease consideration in terms of financial profitability. - 17.
+Discuss the "purchase versus lease" consideration in terms of financial profitability. - 17.
 What does the main menu of a PMS tell an operator?
 How is it organized? - 18.
 Review the computer applications described in this chapter.
-Explain how they are used to provide better service to the guest and to improve financial control in the - 19.
-What is an intranet?
-What are some uses for it in a lodging property?
+Explain how they are used to provide better service to the guest and to improve financial control in the hotel.